Reeves interrupted by pro-Gaza heckler during Labour conference speech

 Merseyside Police said it had no involvement in the incident, which was dealt with by internal security staff at the venue in Liverpool.

-Ms Reeves had been highlighting Government measures aimed at protecting key British industries when the audience member stood up to shout: “Why is Britain still arming Israel?”
+Ms Reeves had been highlighting Government measures aimed at protecting key UK industries when the audience member stood up to shout: “Why is Britain still arming Israel?”

 He added that there was “mass starvation of Palestinians” and a “genocide” taking place.